Originally published in July 2025, this article was updated in January 2026 to reflect newly available information.

 - Individuals: Parents, grandparents, or other individuals may contribute on behalf of a child.

 - Employers: Employers may contribute up to $2,500 annually (indexed for inflation beginning in 2028) per eligible employee or employee’s dependent.
 These contributions are tax-free to the employee.
-Employer contributions count towards the $5,000 annual limit.
+Employer contributions count against the $5,000 annual limit.

 - Qualified General Contributions: Governments or 501(c)(3) organizations may contribute to a class of eligible minors (e.g., all children born in a given year in a geographic region).
 These contributions do not count against the $5,000 annual limit.